clrsims/2d-brownian-motion/README.md

 ### p5 sketch

-* Full‑screen, fixed canvas with `pointer-events: none`.
+* Full-screen, fixed canvas with `pointer-events: none`.
 * `pixelDensity(1.5)` balances crispness/perf (tune for your targets).
 * `recomputeStep()` scales step size with min dimension so motion reads similarly on phones and desktops.